-Achilles Tendinitis : Achilles tendinitis is a painful condition of the tendon in the back of the ankle, commonly referred to as the heel cord.
-Left untreated, Achilles tendinitis can lead to an increased risk of Achilles tendon rupture.
-Athletes and “weekend warriors” are at high risk for developing disorders of the Achilles tendon,
+Achilles Tendonitis : Achilles tendonitis is a painful condition of the tendon in the back of the ankle, commonly referred to as the heel cord.
+Left untreated, Achilles tendonitis can lead to an increased risk of Achilles tendon rupture.
+Athletes and “weekend warriors” are at high risk for developing disorders of the Achilles tendon.

 Plantar Fasciitis : Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated and then inflamed, resulting in heel pain.
 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they have been sitting for long periods of time.
 After a few minutes of walking, the pain decreases because walking stretches the fascia.
 For some people, the pain subsides but returns after spending long periods of time on their feet.

 Arch Pain : Pain across the bottom of the foot at any point between the heel and the ball of the foot is often referred to as arch pain.
-Although this description is nonspecific, most arch pain is due to strain or inflammation of the plantar fascia (a long ligament on the bottom of the foot).
+Although this description is nonspecific, most arch pain is due to strain or inflammation of the posterior tibial tendon (PTTD) or the plantar fascia (a long ligament on the bottom of the foot).
 In most cases, arch pain develops from overuse, unsupportive shoes, weight gain or acute injury.